dyihoon90/aws-cognito-oidc/readme.md

 During the API authorization process,instead of using the default Cognito Authorizer to protect our resource APIs on API Gateway, we need to use our own custom authorizer.

 \
+The user sends a request with an access token.
+The custom authorizer will call Cognito's `getUser` API w the access token.

+\
-The custom authorizer will call Cognito's `getUser` API, which will return `401` if the refresh token that generated the access token had been revoked due to the global signout.
+If the refresh token that generated the access token had been revoked due to the global signout, Cognito will return `401`.

+\
+The custom authorizer will reject the request then.

+\
+So far Cognito does not have an API that takes in ID token.
+So if our resource API requires ID token, then both ID token and access tokens are required.

 ### Q: Can we use Cognito if we need to revoke a user's access if they are abusing our APIs?